 Sometimes, a public outreach process can become explosive – or at least, involve them.
 Oregon’s Camp Withycombe has been host to military training activities for many years, and has the spent ordnance to prove it.
 The site, part of the Army’s Military Munitions Response Program, is undergoing a remediation process to locate and identify these potentially dangerous remnants.
 Once that process is complete, the MMRP will determine how best to remove any ordnance and ensure the site is safe for everyone.

 The result?
-A potentially explosive situation, well on its way to being defused.
+A potentially explosive situation, successfully defused.